-Since the results of the aforementioned analyses (see Results) indicated greater NDVI increases in areas undergoing shrubification, we could assess whether our model predictions were consistent with recent NDVI trends by identifying areas that were likely undergoing shrubification according to their 2010-2016 NDVI trends.
-Generating a data set to compare these NDVI trends to the spatially explicit model predictions was challenging as both rasters had different projections and extents.
-To circumvent this, we averaged the 2026/2030 shrubification probability values of the 5-m resolution raster using a 15 m (3 \times 3 pixels) moving window in order to obtain predicted values that were more representative of the general context.
-We then constructed a data set associating every 5 × 5 m pixel to a NDVI trend value by extracting the corresponding value from the 30-m resolution Landsat raster.
-Cells that were already shrubdominated in 2010 were excluded from the analysis, as we were interested in transitions to shrub dominance from other land cover types.
-We fit four different linear models (binomial and multinomial predictions for both the valley and the coast) of NDVI trends as a function of the predicted probabilities of transition to shrub dominance on random samples of about 5% of the number of Landsat cells in the data set (292 cells in the valley and 104 pixels on the coast).
-Normality and heteroskedasticity assumptions were met for all linear models involving NDVI data.
+Since the results of the aforementioned analyses (see the Results section) indicated greater NDVI increases in areas undergoing shrubification, we could assess whether our model predictions were consistent with recent NDVI trends by identifying areas that were likely undergoing shrubification according to their 2010-2016 NDVI trends.
+Generating a dataset to compare these NDVI trends to the spatially explicit model predictions was challenging as both rasters had different projections and extents.
+To circumvent this, we averaged the 2026/2030 shrubification probability values of the 5 mresolution raster using a 15 m (3 x 3 pixels) moving window in order to obtain predicted values that were more representative of the general context.
+We then constructed a dataset associating every 5 m x 5 m pixel to a NDVI trend value by extracting the corresponding value from the 30 m resolution Landsat raster.
+Cells that were already shrub-dominated in 2010 were excluded from the analysis, as we were interested in transitions to shrub dominance from other land cover types.
+We fit four different linear models (binomial and multinomial predictions for both the valley and the coast) of NDVI trends as a function of the predicted probabilities of transition to shrub dominance on random samples of about 5% of the number of Landsat cells in the dataset (292 cells in the valley and 104 pixels on the coast).
+Normality and heteroskedasticity assumptions were met for all linear models involving NDVI